Guide for Authors

 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the paper for publication.
 If the funding source(s) had no such involvement then this should be stated.
 Please see https://www.elsevier.com/open-access/funding-arrangements

 Every peer-reviewed research article appearing in this journal will be published open access.
 This means that the article is universally and freely accessible via the internet in perpetuity, in an easily readable format immediately after publication.
-The author does not have any publication charges for open access.
-PipeChina North Pipeline Company will pay to make the article open access.
+The open access publication fee for this journal is USD 2000, plus taxes.
+All APCs for articles submitted to the journal before the 31 December 2025 will be fully waived.
+PipeChina Institute of Science and Technology will pay to make the article open access.

 A CC user license manages the reuse of the article (see https://www.elsevier.com/about/policies/open-access-licenses).
 All articles will be published under one of the following license:

 Creative Commons Attribution-NonCommercial-NoDerivs (CC BY-NC-ND) For non-commercial purposes, lets others distribute and copy the article, and to include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article.

 Creative Commons Attribution (CC-BY) Lets others distribute and copy the article, to create extracts, abstracts, and other revised versions, adaptations or derivative works of or from an article (such as a translation), to include in a collective work (such as an anthology), to text or data mine the article, even for commercial purposes, as long as they credit the author(s), do not represent the author as endorsing their adaptation of the article, and do not modify the article in such a way as to damage the author's honor or reputation